Search FAQs

 Land ownership is also an issue for most people; poor communities lack the money to simply move to new locations, let alone find new work or land to farm.

-It is therefore much better and safer to create a water facility that is local, using water that needs only minimal filtering – like groundwater or rainwater – and owned collectively by a community.
+A safer, longer-term solution is to create a water facility that is local, using water that needs only minimal filtering – like groundwater or rainwater – and owned collectively by a community.

 People sometimes boil dirty water to make it safer, but there are significant problems with this as a long-term solution.

-As well as not getting rid of dirt, sourcing and burning a constant supply of fuel can be very difficult, expensive and bad for health and the environment.
+As well as not getting rid of dirt, sourcing and burning a constant supply of fuel can be very difficult, expensive, and bad for both people's health and the environment.
 Boiling also does not neutralise other contaminants, like toxic metals, which poison groundwater around the world.

 And it does nothing to stop millions of women and children having to walk miles for their water every day – leaving no time for other work, education or play.
 Instead, water boiling adds even more time and further issues to their lives.